JasonLin43212/Flippy-Four/README.md

 javac FlippyFour.java
 ```

-Finally, run the code, following the instructions and have fun!
+Finally, run the code, follow the instructions and have fun!

 ```
 java FlippyFour